5 Reasons Grandparents Can File for Custody of Grandchild

 In addition, if the grandchild has been living with the grandparents for at least six months and the parents object to the arrangement, the grandparents may file for custody.

-Ultimately, the Court will decide what is in the child’s best interests when determining custody.
+Ultimately, the Court will decide what is in the child’s best interests when making a custody determination.
 However, grandparents should be aware that they may have to overcome a presumption that the child should remain with their parents.

 Can a 12-year-old decide to live with grandparents?